-The thickness of tights surrounding and wrapping up a woman’s body; its color and trasparency create a second skin that acts as a protection of a body which is torn, ripped and then resewn together, trying to protect a skeleton.
+The thickness of thighs surrounding and wrapping up a body; its color and consistency create a second skin that is torn, ripped, and then resewn together, trying to protect a skeleton.

-We can at times detect the ghost of text behind layered sheets or nylon filters.
-In their intimate scale and materiality, each work is a remnant of handling, reading, flipping pages, and forgetting.
-As these images decay, they refer to the body that made them, as well as the diminished grand narratives they distantly evoke.
+We can, at times, detect the ghost of text behind layered sheets or nylon filters.
+Each work is a remnant of handling, reading, flipping pages, and forgetting in their intimate scale and materiality.
+As these images decay, they refer to the body that made them and the diminished grand narratives they distantly evoke.